codebridger/.github/profile/README.md

 ## Get in Touch

 We are eager to collaborate and help your business thrive in the AI era.
-Feel free to reach out to us through our [contact page](https://codebridger.co.uk/contact).
+Feel free to reach out to us through our [contact page](https://codebridger.co.uk/#contact).

----

-*This README is maintained by the CodeBridger team.
-For any inquiries or issues, please contact us directly.*